EzheZhezhe/Jupyter_refactoring/blog_post/draft_blog_post.md

 ### Step 2 Reproducible environment ###

 To prevent an upleasant situation "I don't know what do you mean, it works on my machine", make sure that you have a reproducible environment.
 For Python you can use conda, virtual environments or docker containers.

-On top of it, your code can depend on the random number generators from different libraries.
-To get the same results more than once, set all the random number generators:
+Moreover, your code can have dependencies on the random number generators from different libraries.
+To get the same results more than once, set the seed value.
+For example, in Python:

 ```python
 import numpy as np